mrigsby/cbwire-cli/README.md

 In addition you can view all defaults by calling `cbwire default get` or alternativly you can view a single default setting by passing in the key, for example `cbwire default get create.wire.boxlang`.

-> 💡uninstalling or re-instlaling cbwire-cli will overwrite the custom defaults and reset all to original base values
+> 💡 Uninstalling or re-instlaling cbwire-cli will overwrite the custom defaults and reset all to original base values

 ### Default Settings Examples